lliamsymonds04/PatternAnalysis-2025/recognition/hipmri-vqvae-s4802711/README.md

 ![Diagram of VQVAE-2 generation](./assets/vqvae2-generation.png)

-This diagram shows how the class label is fed into the two encoders during generation to construct a new image using the top and bottom decoders with a transformer.
+This diagram shows how the class label is fed into the two encoders during generation to construct a new image using the top and bottom decoders with a transformer prior.

+The transformer prior is trained autoregressively to model the distribution of top-level latent codes.
+During generation:
+1. A segmentation mask is provided as input conditioning
+2. The transformer prior samples top-level discrete codes autoregressively
+3. The bottom-level codes are sampled randomly (or from a separate prior)
+4. Both code levels are decoded through the VQ-VAE-2 decoder to generate the final image

+The prior uses techniques like top-k filtering and nucleus sampling (top-p) to improve generation quality and diversity.

 [Learn more about VQ-VAE-2 here](https://arxiv.org/pdf/1906.00446)